 Updated: 4th December 2017

-I found out earlier in the year that Lonely Planet was expanding their brand ambassador programme and I was one of the lucky few that had been chosen.
+I found out earlier in the year that Lonely Planet was expanding its brand ambassador programme, and I was one of the lucky few that had been chosen.
 I made the most embarrassing shriek of my life in my New Zealand hostel common room and celebrated with a can of tuna (the pot noodle just wasn’t gonna cut it).

-And now, it’s all official and announced, I’ve had my induction in the office (and, I’m starting to believe it)!
+And now, it’s all official and announced; I’ve had my induction into the office (and I’m starting to believe it)!

-To now be able to work with a brand I respect so much and who really share my passions and ethics when it comes to travel is beyond exciting!
+To now be able to work with a brand I respect so much and who really shares my passions and ethics when it comes to travel is beyond exciting!

-What does being a Lonely Planet Trailblazers mean for me?
+What does being a Lonely Planet Trailblazer mean for me?

 To quote Lonely Planet: ‘These Pathfinders have graduated to become fully-fledged ambassadors for Lonely Planet – so you can expect to see a lot more of them on lonelyplanet.com and beyond from now on.’

 Over the past eighteen months, I’ve had some incredible assignments with Lonely Planet, and I’m hoping to have more of the same as this partnership expands.
 I love that they are such an open team to work with, and pitches go both ways meaning any destination, idea, and story is open for discussion.